sen-mao/sen-mao.github.io/_pages/about.md

 **Senmao Li**, Taihang Hu, Fahad Khan, Linxuan Li, Shiqi Yang, Yaxing Wang, Ming-Ming Cheng, Jian Yang

-- a thorough empirical study of the features of the UNet in the diffusion model showing that encoder features vary minimally (whereas decoder feature vary significantly)
+- A thorough empirical study of the features of the UNet in the diffusion model showing that encoder features vary minimally (whereas decoder feature vary significantly)
-- an encoder propagation scheme to accelerate the diffusion sampling without requiring any training or fine-tuning technique
+- An encoder propagation scheme to accelerate the diffusion sampling without requiring any training or fine-tuning technique
 - Our method can be combined with existing methods (like DDIM, and DPM-solver) to further accelerate diffusion model inference time
 - ~1.8x acceleration for stable diffusion, 50 DDIM steps, ~1.8x acceleration for stable diffusion, 20 Dpm-solver++ steps, and ~1.3x acceleration for DeepFloyd-IF